-Proposals which may visually detract from, hinder access to or in any other way cause detrimental harm to a heritage asset will be required to include an assessment which describes the significance of the asset to the village and what mitigating actions have been considered.
-This should be undertaken with regard to the impact of the proposal on the character, context and setting of the asset, on the views both to and from the asset and on its physical surroundings as recommended by Historic England (below).
+Development proposals in the neighbourhood area which would visually detract from, hinder access to or in any other way cause detrimental harm to a heritage asset will be required to include an assessment which describes the significance of the asset to the village and what mitigating actions have been considered.
+This should be undertaken with regard to the impact of the proposal on the character, context and setting of the asset, on the views both to and from the asset and on its physical surroundings.
 The ethos of any proposal should be to maximize enhancement of the asset and minimize any harm to the asset.